History of the Jews in Guernsey: Background

+Earliest Jews in Guernsey

+A London Jew named Abraham was described in 1277 as being from "La Gelnseye" (Guernsey).
+A converted Portuguese Jew, Edward Brampton, was appointed Governor of Guernsey in 1482.

 World War II

 Enemy aliens, people born in a country with which Britain was at war, were restricted from entering Britain without a permit.
 Accordingly, a few Jews became trapped in Guernsey when the islands were occupied.
 In addition, a few locals decided to remain in Guernsey rather than evacuate in June 1940.

 During the occupation of the Channel Islands by Nazi Germany during World War II, laws were imposed on the authorities that required registration.
 All non Guernsey and British foreigners (aliens) had already been required to register with the police, but the records did not mention their faith.
-An advertisement appeared in the newspaper in October 1941 calling on all Jews to identify themselves.
+An advertisement appeared in the Jersey Evening Post on 21 October 1940 calling on all Jews to identify themselves:

 The Germans issued identity cards to everyone, which listed their nationality and faith.
+The First Order Against The Jews came two days later, on 23 October 1940, and this was the beginning of the adoption of the Nuremberg Race Laws in to the Channel Islands' legal systems.
+The Islands' bailiffs collaborated with the Germans.
+Only Sir Abraham Lainé protested against the anti-Jewish laws.

+The deportation of the Jews from the Channel Islands was done with the full collaboration of the bailiffs and the government authorities.
+According to the grandson of Bailiff Victor Carey, Winston Churchill did not know whether to hang Carey or knight him.
+To hush up the level of collaboration, he was knighted, and the history of Guernsey's delivery of the Jews to the Nazis was concealed for decades.